Markovian dynamics of concurrent systems: Concurrent systems

 \subsubsection{Petri nets}

-Petri nets, also called place/transition systems and which come in several variants, are a well known model of concurrent systems, introduced in the 1960's and with as various applications as workflow control, formal verification of logical properties of systems, diagnosis and monitoring of discrete events systems, and performance evaluation and queuing network theory on the applied mathematics side~\cite{murata89,baccelli92}.
+Petri nets, also called place/transition systems and which come in several variants, are a well known models for concurrency introduced in the 1960's and with as various applications as workflow control, formal verification of logical properties of systems, diagnosis and monitoring of discrete events systems, and performance evaluation and queuing network theory on the applied mathematics side~\cite{murata89,baccelli92}.

-Without entering into the details of the model, let us mention that the executions of a Petri net are given as sequences of transitions.
-Each transition operates on the marking of the net, which corresponds to the global state of the system.
-For so-called bounded Petri nets, the set of reachable markings is finite.
-There is a structural independence relation between transitions~\cite{diekert95}, which naturally defines a trace monoid generated by the transitions.
-The action of transitions defines a partial action of this trace monoid on the set of markings of the Petri net.
-The so-called Petri net language consists then in the trace languages~$\M_\alpha$ of Definition~\ref{def:3}.

-Note that the stochastic models usually attached to Petri nets, as in~\cite{baccelli92} for instance, randomize the execution sequences of the net, not their equivalence classes modulo commutativity of independent transitions, and differ thus radically from our model.
+Note that the stochastic models usually attached to Petri nets, as in~\cite{baccelli92} for instance, randomise the execution sequences of the net, not their equivalence classes modulo commutativity of independent transitions, and differ thus radically from our model.
+By contrast, the encoding of $1$-safe Petri nets by trace monoid actions is explained in~\cite{abbes17}.